zoldur/Marble/README.md

 ## Usage:
 ```
+marble-cli mnsync status
-Marbled masternode status
+marble-cli masternode status
-Marbled getinfo
+marble-cli getinfo
 ```
-Also, if you want to check/start/stop **Marble2**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Marble**, run one of the following commands as **root**:

 ```
-systemctl status Marble2 #To check if Marble2 service is running
+systemctl status Marble #To check if Marble2 service is running
-systemctl start Marble2 #To start Marble2 service
+systemctl start Marble #To start Marble2 service
-systemctl stop Marble2 #To stop Marble2 service
+systemctl stop Marble #To stop Marble2 service
-systemctl is-enabled Marble2 #To check if Marble2 service is enabled on boot
+systemctl is-enabled Marble #To check if Marble2 service is enabled on boot
 ```
 ***